| For information on the book explaining PITS in more detail (Perpetration-Induced Traumatic Stress: The

 Several studies of different wars show that throughout history, only 15-25% of soldiers have worked against the natural

 inclination against killing.
 Vietnam was different because the U.S. military was aware of this problem and solved it by

 better training.
 Bull's-eye targets don't commonly fly around battlefields, so they used more realistic human-shaped

 targets that went down when they were hit.
 With this conditioning, the firing rate in soldiers went way up.
 If the act of

 killing is not only traumatic, but more traumatic than just being a victim of trauma, then it would make sense that the

 PTSD rate among American veterans of the war in Vietnam would be much higher than in previous wars.

 I have called the form of PTSD which is caused by being active in causing the trauma Perpetration-Induced Traumatic

 Stress (PITS).
-This is not yet recognized in the official psychiatric manual and has barely been studied.
-In fact, it's at the
+This term is not used in the official psychiatric manual and has barely been studied.
+Some people have

 World literature shows evidence of the idea of PITS.
 This will be of interest to students of literature and to students of